ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 An ability could be to sprint, a dance emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.

 !!! info
-    Comparing with Unreal and other game engines, an ability is basically a fancier keyboard input--fancier because it has events built-in that can be set at each phase of execution.
+    Comparing with Unreal and other game engines, an ability is basically a fancier keyboard input.
+"Fancier" because it has events built-in that can be set at each phase of execution.

 ### The 4 Phases of an Ability